5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 A side by side or UTV will have a roll cage around it, have seats that are similar to the seats in your car, and will also have seatbelts most of the time as shown in the image below.

-There are a few UTVs that are the size of a ATV, but still have a roll cage and come with a seatbelt.
+There are a few UTVs that are the size of an quad, but still have a roll cage and come with a seatbelt.

 Some may call them ATVs, as they’re the same size, but it’s still a UTV with a seatbelt.